The disused Royal Mail sorting office where the party was held. Photo by @rossellascalia

 And what happened to your severed finger?

-It pinged off into the crowd.
+Josh: It pinged off into the crowd.
 I got told later that a bunch of stoners found my little finger and were playing catch with it.
+What happens now?

-Basically, it's just gone, innit.
-I've just got a little stump left.
+Josh: Basically, it’s just gone, innit.
+I’ve just got a little stump left.
 What can I do?
 The person in the ambulance asked me, "What are you going to do, mate?"
 I was just like, "Shit happens."
-It's nothing, really – I've lost one little finger, while a 15-year-old boy has lost his life.
+It’s nothing, really—I’ve lost one little finger, while a 15-year-old boy has lost his life.
 What am I complaining about?
 My heart goes out to his friends and family.
-It's heartbreaking.
+It’s heartbreaking.

 Yeah, that was tragic news.
 So has everything that happened that night put you off raving in the future?

-No. The next rave is in July – you'll see me there.
-Raving isn't a dangerous thing.
+Josh: No. The next rave is in July—you’ll see me there.
+Raving isn’t a dangerous thing.
 Obviously accidents do happen, but there are people around you 24/7 who are willing to help.
-It's a calm environment; everyone's just there to enjoy themselves.
+It’s a calm environment; everyone’s just there to enjoy themselves.